Gomti Nagar

 Gomti Nagar is an area in the Indian city of Lucknow consisting of both residential and business settlements.
 It is one of the largest and fastest-growing areas of Lucknow.
-It is also considered Asia's largest colony.
 It is home to high-end residential projects, malls, commercial property, plots, business centers, multiplexes, cafés, hotels, hospitals, clubs, banks, food courts and entertainment centers.
 The colonies in Gomti Nagar are based on a 'maximum open space' concept hence most of the plots/houses and apartments are park-facing.

 Name

 Gomti Nagar is situated on the banks of Gomti, a tributary of Ganga which flows through Lucknow.